cosekort/Project-4/README.md

 Data Cleaning
 Performed the following data-cleaning steps:

-Removed any personal information from the reviews.
+To follow data ethics standards, removed any personal information from the reviews info.
 Calculated the count and percentage distribution of each rating (1-5).
 Exploratory Data Analysis
 Analyzed the distribution of ratings and comments: